Metropolitan Campus Virtual Tour

 Bancroft Hall is the headquarters of the Sammartino School of Education.
 Metropolitan Campus offices of FDU Information Systems and Technology are also in Bancroft Hall.

 Williams Hall is the home of the School of Psychology, which includes a nationally recognized and highly selective Ph.D. in Clinical Psychology program, as well as FDU’s Psy.D. in School Psychology program.

 Northpointe Residence Hall

-One of the latest additions to the Metropolitan Campus landscape is Northpointe, overlooking green lawns and the Hackensack River at the north end of the Teaneck side of the campus.
-This new 300-student residence hall features spacious rooms each with two beds, a bathroom and microwave/refrigerator capability.
+The newest Metropolitan Campus residence hall is Northpointe, overlooking green lawns and the Hackensack River at the north end of the Teaneck side of the campus.
+This 300-student residence hall features spacious rooms each with two beds, bathroom and microwave/refrigerator capability.
 Each floor has a lounge, laundry room and vending area.